OSC/ood-documentation/source/authentication.rst

 .. tip::

-    :ref:`Dex <authentication-dex>` is a very good starting option if you can connect to an LDAP and not an institutional Single-Sign-On Service.
+    :ref:`Dex <authentication-dex>` is a very good starting option if you can connect to an LDAP and not an institutional Single Sign-On service.

 .. toctree::
    :maxdepth: 2